Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

-Conceptual and historical perspectives of leisure; the role and scale of contemporary leisure; determinants of the demand for and access to leisure; the identification and evaluation of leisure resources.
+Examines conceptual and historical perspectives of leisure; the role and scale of contemporary leisure, and the leisure industry.
+Considers determinants of the demand for and access to leisure, leisure, hedonism, deviance, freedom, and morality.

 Leisure is a core part of human life and the industry associated with it is a diverse and major component of the global economy.
 This paper examines its conceptual and historical roots.
 It focuses on examining the contemporary role, nature, and scale of leisure desires, experiences, and the leisure industry.